 Introduction to Big Data in Banking

-- How connected the world was and how a crisis which started in one country can quickly and negatively impact all major economies in the world and shattered world banking and financial markets.
+- How connected the world was and how a crisis that started in one country can quickly and negatively impact all major economies in the world and shattered world banking and financial markets.

 Some of the areas in which Big Data is used in the Banking Sector: